 - To promote and disseminate research findings to the community using peer-reviewed and other publications.

-- To organize and attend meetings, seminars, workshops and conferences in order to disseminate and share ideas and information.
+- To organise and attend meetings, seminars, workshops and conferences in order to disseminate and share ideas and information.

-- To build strategic alliances and partnerships with other organizations both at local and international level in order to enhance internal capability to achieve objectives.
+- To build strategic alliances and partnerships with other organisations both at local and international level in order to enhance internal capability to achieve objectives.

-The Graduate School of Development Policy and Practice was established at UCT in 2011 to strengthen strategic leadership and accountability in Africa’s public sector, critical in ensuring development goals and economic growth.
-The School brings together policy makers, experts and other leaders in society to engage on important policy issues which impact on the twin challenges of poverty and inequality.
+The Nelson Mandela School of Public Governance (formerly the Graduate School of Development Policy and Practice) was established at UCT in 2011 to strengthen strategic leadership and accountability in Africa’s public sector, critical in ensuring development goals and economic growth.
+The School brings together policymakers, experts and other leaders in society to engage on important policy issues which impact on the twin challenges of poverty and inequality.
 Its high-powered International Advisory Board mirrors this focus – comprising senior academics from top international universities, including Stanford, Princeton and Oxford, and key leaders in African politics.
 In 2014, the School achieved a key milestone with the launch of its innovative multi-disciplinary MPhil programme in Development Policy and Practice for the first group of students drawn from South Africa and elsewhere in Africa.

-Land Reform & Democracy is a vibrant research programme based in the Sociology Department that explores key questions around the land, democracy, equity and agency and gathers evidence on this critical and deeply political issue in South Africa.
-In South Africa, issues of land and governance, although currently marginalised, are at the heart of the political and development debate, and need urgent attention.
+Land Reform and Democracy is a vibrant research programme based in the Sociology Department that explores key questions around the land, democracy, equity and agency and gathers evidence on this critical and deeply political issue in the country.
+In South Africa, issues of land and governance are at the heart of the political and development debate and need urgent attention.
 The Land Reform and Democracy in SA: State and Civil Society Dynamics Research Chair puts the spotlight on the land question and seeks to deepen debate around democracy, equity and agency.
-Professor Lungisile Ntsebeza holds the DST/NRF Research Chair in Land Reform and Democracy in South Africa.
-He has conducted extensive research on the land question in South Africa, specifically on land rights, democratisation, rural local government, traditional authorities, and land and agrarian movements.
+Professor Lungisile Ntsebeza, who holds this Research Chair has conducted extensive research on the land question in South Africa, specifically on land rights, democratisation, rural local government, traditional authorities, and land and agrarian movements.

-The Southern Africa Labour and Development Research Unit conducts policy-relevant research in applied empirical microeconomics with an emphasis on labour markets, human capital, poverty, inequality and social policy.
+SALDRU is based at the School of Economics and conducts policy-relevant research in applied empirical microeconomics with an emphasis on labour markets, human capital, poverty, inequality and social policy.
 Founded in 1975, SALDRU has produced a major body of research contributing to policy to address poverty in South Africa.
-SALDRU is responsible for implementation of the National Income Dynamics Study (NIDS), and is home to J-Pal Africa.
-NIDS - The National Income Dynamics Study (NIDS), is the first national panel study in South Africa.
-The Southern Africa Labour and Development Research Unit (SALDRU) based at the School of Economics at the University of Cape Town is tasked with implementing this survey.
-The National Income Dynamics Study (NIDS) is the first national household panel study in South Africa.
-It is part of an intensive multi-million rand effort on the part of the government to track and understand the shifting face of poverty.
+SALDRU is home to J-Pal Africa, and has also been responsible for implementing the National Income Dynamics Study (NIDS), the first national household panel study in South Africa.
+NIDS is part of an intensive multi-million rand effort on the part of the government to track and understand the shifting face of poverty.
+In 2018, SALDRU became the host of the southern Africa node of the African Centre of Excellence for Inequality Research (ACEIR).

 The Abdul Latif Jameel Poverty Action Lab (J-PAL) was established in 2003 as a research centre at the Economics Department at the Massachusetts Institute of Technology.
-Since then, it has grown into a global network of researchers who use randomized evaluations to answer critical policy questions in the fight against poverty.
+Since then, it has grown into a global network of researchers who use randomised evaluations to answer critical policy questions in the fight against poverty.
 J-PAL’s mission is to reduce poverty by ensuring that policy is informed by scientific evidence.
+J-PAL Africa, based at the University of Cape Town, leads J-PAL’s work in sub-Saharan Africa.
+J-PAL Africa conducts randomised evaluations, builds partnerships for evidence-informed policymaking, and helps partners scale up effective programmes.
+Their research team evaluates the impact of social programmes and policies in South Africa, covering a wide range of sectors including labor markets, urban services, and political participation.
+The policy team works with organisations and governments across Africa to build, pilot, and scale The training team builds researcher capacity to conduct randomised evaluations and policymakers' capacity to use evidence from randomised evaluations effectively.